luciarevaliente/Infrastructure-Management-for-Data-Processing/README.md

 The practices we have completed include:

 - **Practice 1**: Creation and connection of virtual machines (VM), DNS, SSH, NFS, and Apache.
+The report is `GIXPD - Pràctica1.pdf`.
 - **Practice 2**: CPU virtualization using Docker and Kubernetes.
+The report is `GIXPD - Pràctica2.pdf`.
 - **Practice 3**: Storage solutions and analysis including RAID, GlusterFS, and LVM.
+The report is `GIXPD - Pràctica3.pdf`.
 - **Practice 4**: Network Monitoring and analysis with Nagios4 and Netdata.
+The report is `GIXPD - Pràctica4.pdf`.
 - **Practice 5**: Infrastructure as Code with Ansible, Terraform, Docker, and Kubernetes.
+The report is `GIXPD - Pràctica5.pdf`.

 Feel free to explore the reports for each practice!